-Which reprogramming technology should I use?
+1. Which stem cell reprogramming technology should I use?

-Why use mRNA for reprogramming?
+2. Why use RNA reprogramming?

 Using mRNA for reprogramming provides the optimal combination of efficiency, speed, quality, and clinical relevance.

-- mRNA reprogramming provides high quality iPSCs in the shortest time, allowing the project to quickly proceed to the next step. iPSCs reprogrammed with mRNA do not retain reprogramming vectors, meaning that no time-consuming vector screening is required, as mRNA is cleared from the cell within 18 to 24 h after transfection.
+Generates high quality iPSCs in the shortest time, allowing the project to quickly proceed to the next step.
+Stem cells reprogrammed with mRNA do not retain reprogramming vectors, meaning that no time-consuming vector screening is required, as mRNA is cleared from the cell within 18 to 24 h after transfection.

-- mRNA reprogramming allows easy access to clinically-relevant iPSCs, insuring that work won’t need to be repeated as you move from research to clinical development.
-Therapeutic mRNA is currently being investigated in clinical trials in several disease areas (1), showing the synthesis of clinical grade RNA is readily accessible.
+Displays low batch-batch variation, ensuring that work won’t need to be repeated as you move from research to clinical development.
+Therapeutic mRNA is currently being investigated in clinical trials in several disease areas, showing the synthesis of clinical grade RNA is readily accessible.

-What is the StemRNA 3rd Gen Reprogramming Technology?
+3. What is the StemRNA 3rd Gen Reprogramming Technology?

 Using 6 reprogramming factors in the cocktail ensures the highest efficiency and allows the technology to reprogram cells from a variety of starting sources, including skin (fibroblasts), blood and urine.
 The cocktail employs mRNAs with natural, non-modified nucleosides, rather than the modified ones typically used for synthetic mRNA, to ensure high translation and reprogramming efficiencies.

-- Use of the immune ablating mRNAs reduces the toxicity associated with cellular exposure to RNA, allowing for sustained translation of the reprogramming factors (Figure 1).
+Use of the immune ablating mRNAs reduces the toxicity associated with cellular exposure to RNA, allowing for sustained translation of the reprogramming factors (Figure 1).
 This results in reduced cellular toxicity, increased translation efficiency, reduced degradation of the reprogramming mRNAs, and no need for supplementation with B18-R protein compared to common mRNA approaches.

-- Use of a microRNA cocktail primes cells for reprogramming and increases efficiency for the difficult to reprogram patient samples which are frequently encountered in real-world reprogramming projects.
+Use of a microRNA cocktail primes cells for reprogramming and increases efficiency for the difficult to reprogram patient samples which are frequently encountered in real-world reprogramming projects.

 The unique combination of these three components into our platform provides the highest efficiency and most robust reprogramming technology available.

-Figure 1.
+Figure 2.
 The natural cellular defense mechanisms against foreign RNAs is blocked using the StemRNA 3rd Gen technology, by inhibiting Interferon α, RNA degradation, and stalled translation.

-Is commercial sale of iPSC products allowed and what is my Freedom to Operate?
+4. Is commercial sale of iPSC products allowed and what is my Freedom to Operate?

 If the final goal of your iPSC program is commercialization, make sure that your service provider will work with your needs and timelines.

-With REPROCELL standard services, internal R&D use or commercial sales of products or services using differentiated iPSCs or derivatives is allowed.
+With REPROCELL’s services, internal R&D use or commercial sales of products or services using differentiated iPSCs or derivatives is allowed.
 There are no upfront fees, annual maintenance fees or royalties if the customer does not commercialize the product.
 Distribution (passing and sale) of undifferentiated iPSCs, or clinical use of iPSCs or derivatives requires additional agreements directly through REPROCELL.
 Please contact us for more details.

-What are the details of the service package?
+5. What are the details of the service package?

 Not all service project quotes are the same.
 When comparing different service quotes, make sure that quotes provide a comparable level of service.
 Points to consider include

-- Where will the target cells (patient cells) come from?
+Where will the target cells (patient cells) come from?

-- What level of purification will I get with the iPSCs (individual clones or a multiclonal pool)?
+What level of purification will I get with the iPSCs (individual clones or a multiclonal pool)?

-- What kind of QC data will I get with the cells?
+What kind of QC data will I get with the cells?

-- Is there flexibility to choose other (non-standard) things in the reprogramming project.
+Is there flexibility to choose other (non-standard) things in the reprogramming project.

-- Will I be kept up to date on the progress of the project and any roadblocks encountered?
+Will I be kept up to date on the progress of the project and any roadblocks encountered?

-What does REPROCELL’s iPSC reprogramming service include?
+What does REPROCELL’s stem cell reprogramming service include?

 At REPROCELL, every service project is milestone-based and customizable to meet your needs.
-For iPSC services, REPROCELL can perform donor tissue collection, sample quarantine, derivation of primary cell lines, RNA-based iPSC reprogramming, expansion, characterization, cryopreservation, and differentiation into particular cell types.
-Our standard quality control package includes mycoplasma, infectious disease check, STR analysis and live-staining for certain pluripotency markers.
+For iPSC services, we can perform donor tissue collection, sample quarantine, derivation of primary cell lines, RNA-based iPSC reprogramming, expansion, characterization, cryopreservation, and differentiation into particular cell types.
+Our standard quality control package includes mycoplasma, infectious disease check, STR analysis and live staining for certain pluripotency markers.

 Additional characterization services can be modified to fit the specific needs of the project.
-Examples of assays include: karyotyping, cell banking, genome-editing, teratoma formation, CGH/SNP arrays, etc. REPROCELL assigns a dedicated study director to be your single point of contact handle logistics and keep you updated about the status of your project
+Examples of assays include karyotyping, cell banking, genome-editing, teratoma formation, CGH/SNP arrays, and more.
+REPROCELL also assigns a dedicated study director to be your single point of contact handle logistics and keep you updated about the status of your project.

 About REPROCELL’S Custom iPSC Service Group